 We can gather evidence, find expert witnesses and provide excellent legal advice.
 To arrange a free consultation with a Silver Spring, Maryland medical malpractice lawyer from our firm, call 443-912-0002.

 The Baltimore Business Journal reports that Maryland’s legislature is considering a birth-injury fund that would provide compensation to the families of children who suffer injuries through a medical professional’s negligence.

 Proponents of the fund believe that it will provide more families with compensation.
 However, opponents of the bill point out that lawsuits provide incentive for hospitals to fire or discipline negligent doctors, while a fund would not.

-If your child suffered a serious injury during birth and you believe that a medical professional may be to blame, call our offices.
+If your child suffered a serious injury during birth and you believe that a medical professional may be to blame, call our offices in Silver Spring or Baltimore.
 We will work hard to prove your case and seek the compensation that you deserve.

 Product liability law occasionally plays a part in medical malpractice claims.
 Such law governs the responsibility of manufacturers, distributors, retailers, and others who make products available to the public when those products injure the individuals who use them.
 Drug and medical equipment manufacturers are often included in medical malpractice cases under product liability law.

 Sometimes healthcare professionals make mistakes that lead to the wrongful death of a patient.
 In such cases, family members can pursue fair compensation for medical and funeral expenses, lost future income, loss of companionship, and pain and suffering.
 The skilled wrongful death attorneys of DuBoff & Associates, Chartered can help.